 Don’t use words like “challenging” or “interesting”.
 Don’t focus too heavily on what the employer can do for you.

-Include degree level, major, intended graduation date and university
+Degree level, degree (major), intended graduation date and university

-Include GPA: can be your cumulative/overall or within major
+Include GPA: Typically just overall, but can be major

 Optional: important academic projects, honors or scholarships